pasqal-io/qermod/docs/index.md

 Two types of readout protocols are available:

-- `NoiseCategory.READOUT.INDEPENDENT` where each bit can be corrupted independently of each other.
+- `Noise.READOUT.INDEPENDENT` where each bit can be corrupted independently of each other.
-- `NoiseCategory.READOUT.CORRELATED` where we can define of confusion matrix of corruption between each possible bitstrings.
+- `Noise.READOUT.CORRELATED` where we can define of confusion matrix of corruption between each possible bitstrings.